It’s Not Your Fault if He’s Abusive

 You learned never to expect much because, after all, who were you?

-When you started dating, you weren’t too fussy and pretty much would have whoever would have you.
+When you started dating, you weren’t too fussy and would have whoever would have you.
 Often the partner also had low self-esteem but felt powerful with you because he could.

-Another form this can take is if you were raised by parents in which your mother felt she deserved what she got, and your father was demeaning and disrespectful.
+Another form this can take is if you were raised by parents whose mother felt she deserved what she got, and your father was demeaning and disrespectful.

 It’s psychological abuse.
 Psychological abuse is as damaging as physical abuse.
 In one form, the scars are visible.
 The other scars are invisible.

-Growing up in abusive environments is a strong indicator because it feels familiar.
+Growing up in an abusive environment is a strong indicator because it feels familiar.

-All too often, you would become attracted to and take up with an abusive man because it’s what you saw growing up and believe that’s just how marriage is supposed to be.
+All too often, you would become attracted to and take up with an abusive man because it’s what you saw growing up, and you believe that’s just how marriage is supposed to be.

 It feels normal.
 It’s what you identify with.
 It’s not uncommon for you to feel you have done something to deserve the abusive treatment.